flavienganter/polls-2022-election/README.md

 ## Data

 I use data from all voting intention polls fielded since September 1, 2021, based on the survey reports available on the [Commission des sondages website](https://www.commission-des-sondages.fr/notices/).
-Up to now, I have kept data from all scenarios testing one of the three main Les Républicains candidates—Xavier Bertrand, Valérie Pécresse, and Michel Barnier–and average them; I will adjust in early December, when we know who will eventually be the candidate for Les Républicains.
-I have also kept scenarios both including and excluding Éric Zemmour (see Model for more details).
+The model is only estimated on scenarios including both Valérie Pécresse and Éric Zemmour, except for September, for which I have also kept scenarios excluding Éric Zemmour (see Model for more details).

 ## Model